 What is Malvern’s BDI?

 Malvern’s Bioscience Development Initiative is incorporated as Malvern Biosciences Inc. and is based in dedicated facilities in Columbia, Maryland (USA).
-The well resourced, growing team of high-level scientists, engineers, project and business managers is led by Dr E. Neil Lewis, Malvern’s Chief Technology Officer.
-This group is independent of, but synergistic with, the main Malvern organization.
+This well resourced, growing team of high-level scientists, engineers, project and business managers is independent of, but synergistic with, the main Malvern organization.

 Why was it set up?